panels/static/README.md

 ### For `.js` files

-- nobrowserify to get raw js file
+- `nobrowserify` to get raw js file

 ### For `.coffee` files (you can use both together)

-- nobrowserify to just compile Coffee Script and skip browserify
+- `nobrowserify` to just compile Coffee Script and skip browserify
-- nobrowserify & nocoffee to get raw coffee file
+- `nobrowserify` & `nocoffee` to get raw coffee file

 ### For `.less` files

-- noless to get raw less file
+- `noless` to get raw less file
+- `nolesshat` to not include LESS Hat